 For import (cargo from the United Kingdom to the Netherlands): service Import Status

-New service for real-time insight into the customs status of incoming cargo at shortsea and ferry terminals.
+Service for real-time insight into the customs status of incoming cargo at shortsea and ferry terminals.
 You can immediately see whether the required customs obligations have been met and whether Customs might want to inspect the cargo.
 The transporter is expected to use Import Status to verify whether the customs documents are known at the terminal prior to departing for said terminal.
 Without correctly pre-notified customs document, the cargo is not permitted to leave the terminal.
-The driver that picks up the cargo, will then be referred to one of the temporary parking locations in the port area.
+The driver that picks up the cargo, will then be referred to a temporary parking location in the port area.
 In consultation with his planner or you as client, he can still arrange the customs formalities here.

 Costs and registration Import Status